bincyan/obsidian-chatgpt-bridge/README.md

 ## About this fork

 This project is forked from [coddingtonbear/obsidian-local-rest-api](https://github.com/coddingtonbear/obsidian-local-rest-api).
 Many thanks to **@coddingtonbear** for the original concept.
 While the original plugin works well, its endpoints were not ideal for ChatGPT usage.
-This fork adjusts endpoint descriptions and adds `context-type` support so that ChatGPT can use the API directly.
+This fork adjusts endpoint descriptions and adds `context-type` support so that ChatGPT and LLMs can use the API directly.

 For instructions on integrating this plugin with GPTs, please see <https://github.com/bincyan/obsidian-chatgpt-gpts-integration>.

+## Road Map

+This project will act as a bridge to ChatGPT and other LLM agents.
+Future plans include adding MCP-style permission controls and other mechanisms to securely manage access.

+Make sure you follow this project and my website to keep up with my work.

 ## Release Process